preciofishbone/OmniaDocs/web-content-management/news/important-announcements/index.rst

 Important Announcements
 ===========================

-Important Announcements are displayed in the Important Announcements control, in the Notification panel.
 Important Announcements can have Normal priority or High priority.

-The end user experience
-***********************
 All Important Announcements messages are shown in the the Notification panel, for example:

 .. image:: important-announcements-notification-panel-frame.png

 Imnportant Announcements with Normal priority are shown in the Notification panel only.
-Important Announcements with High priority are displayed below the cross site mega menu on all pages in the intranet, both publishing pages and team sites.
+Important Announcements with High priority are displayed below the cross site mega menu on all pages in the intranet, both publishing pages and team sites, as well as in the Notification panel.

-When the message has been read, the user can choose to close the message by clicking he x, if it is allowed.
+When the message has been read, the user can choose to close the message by clicking the x, if it is allowed.
 In the settings for each important announcement, the editor can set if the user will be able to close the message manually.

 .. image:: high-important-message.png